 Young people reach out to The Trevor Project every day for a wide variety of reasons.
 Some young people are in moments of imminent risk of suicide; others just need someone to talk to.
-Our team will prepare volunteers extensively for the many potential scenarios that may emerge in conversation.
+Serious topics including suicide, self-harm, eating disorders, addiction, abuse, sexual violence, bullying, depression and other mental health crises can come up in conversation.
+Our team will prepare volunteers for the many potential scenarios that may emerge in conversation.

 Our Crisis Services

-Digital (Chat and Text): Digital Crisis Counselors are trained to answer chats and texts from LGBTQ young people who reach out about issues such as coming out, LGBTQ identity, depression, and suicide.
+TrevorChat/TrevorText (Digital): Digital Volunteer Crisis Counselors are trained to answer chats and texts from LGBTQ young people who reach out about issues such as coming out, LGBTQ identity, depression, and suicide.